content-left-bg.png

 Activity scope

-This guideline relates to student participation in climbing and/or abseiling on artificial surfaces with specialised equipment and ropes an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in climbing and/or abseiling on artificial surfaces with specialised equipment and ropes an activity to support curriculum delivery.
 This refers to any activities involving climbing and abseiling on all artificial climbing walls and abseiling towers specifically constructed for this purpose, including those in gymnasiums.
 It also includes single-pitch top rope climbing and abseiling and multi-pitch climbing and abseiling activities.

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (OEEC) and consult with OEEC centre staff for risk assessment requirements.